Jimmy Dorsey: Career

-Dorsey left Crosby in 1937, to concentrate on his own career, and he did well commercially, although he was overshadowed by Benny Goodman, whose big band had "grabbed center stage" in the mid thirties.
+Dorsey left Crosby in 1937, to concentrate on his own career, and he did well commercially, although he was overshadowed by Benny Goodman, whose big band had "grabbed center stage" in the mid-1930s.
 Dorsey's main vocalist was Bob Eberly, considered to be the best in the music business, and in 1939, Helen O'Connell joined the band, and the idea to have them perform duets proved to be highly successful.
-She and Bob Eberly possessed a "boy and girl next door" charm and their pairing produced several of the band's biggest hits.
+She and Bob Eberly possessed a "boy and girl next door" charm, and their pairing produced several of the band's biggest hits.
 Many of the Eberly-O'Connell recordings were arranged in an unusual 3-section "a-b-c" format.
 This format was reportedly developed at the insistence of a record producer (then called an A&R executive) who wanted to feature both singers and the full band in a single 3-minute 78 rpm recording.
 Eberly sang the first minute, usually as a slow romantic ballad, the next minute featured the full band backing Jimmy's saxophone, and the last minute was sung by O'Connell in a more up-tempo style, sometimes with lyrics in Spanish.
 Almost every record released during 1939–1943 were hits, but especially their Latin American stylized songs like "Amapola", "Maria Elena", and "Green Eyes", which topped the charts in 1941.
 They continued singing with his band for future records and motion picture appearances.
 Kitty Kallen sang with the Jimmy Dorsey orchestra following Helen O'Connell's departure in 1942.
 Jerry Lewis' first wife Patti Palmer (birth name Esther Calonico) was a singer with his orchestra for less than a year, starting about 1944.
 Despite personnel changes, Jimmy remained one of the top big band leaders after World War II and into the 1950s, always updating the sound of his band, but the big band business was beginning to decline.
-Dorsey employed pianist and arranger Joe Lipman in 1939 (who had just left Bunny Berigan); he contributed heavily to the repertoire of the band an success of the recordings through the next three years.
+Dorsey employed pianist and arranger Joe Lipman in 1939 (who had just left Bunny Berigan); he contributed heavily to the repertoire of the band and success of the recordings through the next three years.

 Jimmy and Tommy Dorsey reunited on March 15, 1945, to record a V-Disc at Liederkranz Hall in New York City.
 Released in June 1945, V-Disc 451 featured "More Than You Know" backed with "Brotherly Jump".
 The songs featured the combined orchestras of Jimmy and Tommy Dorsey.
 In 1947, Jimmy signed with MGM Records and in the same year, the brothers would put aside their tensions to film The Fabulous Dorseys.
 The film was a look inside the brothers' lives from practicing as children, to making it big as adults; the brothers played themselves in the film.
 It also highlighted their struggles leading the Dorsey Brothers Orchestra and showed what their lives were like on the road.
 Despite the brothers coming together for the movie, Jimmy continued to lead his own band until the early 1950s.
 In 1950, Jimmy moved to Columbia Records and his brother offered him a seat in the Tommy Dorsey Orchestra.